lisfon/Udacity_Data_Scientist_Nanodegree/README.md

 ## Project Motivation<a name="motivation"></a>

-With this project, which is part of the Data Scientist Nanodegree Program of Udacity, I aimed at analysing the development of the programming industry over the past 5 years by comparing the results of the Stack Overflow surveys of 2015 and 2020.
+With this project, which is part of the Data Scientist Nanodegree Program of Udacity, I aimed at analysing the development of the programming industry over the past 5 years by comparing the results of the Stack Overflow Developer Surveys of 2015 and 2020.

 The focus of my analysis are following aspects: